 What’s your favorite part of a typical day?

-Tell me about your business, charity, or cause?
+Tell me about your business, charity or cause.
+Share your passion.

 What keeps you up at night?

 The concept that it’s hard to build something, and so easy to destroy it.
 This equation has to change.
 I also wonder who I should be talking to or connecting with that I don’t know about.

 Who gives you the best advice about your business, charity, cause?

 On a professional level, I get lots of feedback from my advisor, a man outside of my organization who served in the Peace Corps nearly 40 years ago and has a breadth of knowledge about business, service, and international issues.
 Personally, I get advice from a close circle of intimate friends and my boyfriend, who doesn’t let me rest too long after any success, but encourages me to think creatively and move on toward the next goal.